IBM/securitization_blockchain/README.md

 "Smart contracts", commonly referred to as "Chaincode", can be used to execute business logic and validate incoming requests.
 In this context, the contracts are used to initialize all participants of the securitization process, define their relationships, and verify transactions.
 These contracts can be hosted either on IBM Cloud or on a local Hyperledger network managed by Docker.

 ### IBM Cloud Hosted Hyperledger (**hosted**)
-To begin the process of uploading the smart contracts to the hosted blockchain service, we can start by opening the IBM Cloud dashboard, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking "Enter Monitor"
+To begin the process of uploading the smart contracts to the hosted blockchain service, we can start by opening the IBM Cloud dashboard, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking `Enter Monitor`
 <img src="https://i.imgur.com/BpUjPhe.png">

-Next, click the "Install code" option on the left hand menu, and then the "Install Chaincode" button on the right of the page
+Next, click the `Install code` option on the left hand menu, and then the `Install Chaincode` button on the right of the page
 <img src="https://i.imgur.com/HmdDsgm.png">

 Enter an id and a version (here we'll use "sec" and "v1").
-Then, select the "Choose Files" button to upload the smart contracts, which are titled [lib.go](chaincode/src/lib.go), [read_ledger.go](chaincode/src/read_ledger.go), [write_ledger.go](chaincode/src/write_ledger.go), and [securitization.go](chaincode/src/securitization.go).
+Then, select the `Choose Files` button to upload the smart contracts, which are titled [lib.go](chaincode/src/lib.go), [read_ledger.go](chaincode/src/read_ledger.go), [write_ledger.go](chaincode/src/write_ledger.go), and [securitization.go](chaincode/src/securitization.go).
 These files are located in the `chaincode/src` directory of this project
 <img src="https://i.imgur.com/NJgMwPm.png">

 Finally, we'll need to Instantiate the chaincode.
-This can be done by opening the chaincode "Actions" menu and selecting "Instantiate".
+This can be done by opening the chaincode `Actions` menu and selecting `Instantiate`.
 This will present a form where arguments can be provided to the chaincode `init` function.
-In this case, we'll just need to provide an integer (we used `"101"`) to the Arguments section, then click "Next" and then "Submit"
+In this case, we'll just need to provide an integer (we used `"101"`) to the Arguments section, then click `Next` and then `Submit`
 <img src="https://i.imgur.com/eh1Djmj.png">

 ### Hyperledger Network Setup (**local**)